nico989/dncs-lab/README.md

 ovs-vsctl add-port switch enp0s10 tag=10

 ```
 The first line creates switch called switch.
 Next three lines set interfaces of switch up.
 Then I added ports to interfaces, instead of IP addresses given that switch works on Data Link level.
-In the lasts two lines I added a port to interface with a tag, because refers to VLAN.
+In the last two lines I added ports to interfaces with their respective tags, because refers to VLAN.

 # Routing

 After deciding subnetting and IP addresses, I had to make hosts communicate each other.
-So I opted for routes which where the most generic possible.
+So I opted for routes that are as generic as possible.

 ## Script routes